IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 - West Longitude and East Longitude are expected to be in the range of -180 and 180.
 (When using :ref:`geospatial-search`, you should use this range for longitude.)
 - If West Longitude and East Longitude are both over 180 (outside the expected -180:180 range), 360 will be subtracted to shift the values from the 0:360 range to the expected -180:180 range.
-- If either West Longitude or East Longitude are less than zero but the other latitude is greater than 180 (which would imply an indeterminate domain, a lack of clarity of if the domain is -180:180 or 0:360), metadata will be not be extracted.
+- If either West Longitude or East Longitude are less than zero but the other longitude is greater than 180 (which would imply an indeterminate domain, a lack of clarity of if the domain is -180:180 or 0:360), metadata will be not be extracted.

 Compressed Files
 ----------------